Molecular Microbiology and Immunology

 Course of Study

-8 week institute offered in Summer.
-Institute is offered in 4 one-week long modules that may be completed over a period of several years...
+This 5-week institute offered in the summer consists of 5 one-week-long modules that may be completed over a period of three years.

 Requirements for Successful Completion